lhindman/cs253-f20-final-project/README.md

 <img src="images/ls-proc.jpg" alt="ls /proc" width="900">

 In addition to details about device drivers, memory usage and various other metrics, the /proc directory contains numbered subdirectories that coorespond to the process id (PID) of currently running processes.
 Within each directory is data for that particular process.
-That this directory structure is highly volatile as the PID directories will appear and disappear as processes are created and terminated.
+This directory structure is highly volatile as the PID directories will appear and disappear as processes are created and terminated.

 **Example: ls /proc/1**
 <img src="images/ls-proc-1.jpg" alt="ls /proc/1" width="900">

-For this project we are particularly interested in the stat file located within each process.
+For this project we are particularly interested in the stat file located within each process directory.
 It contains a single line of space delimited values that provide a variety of metrics for the corresponding process.

 **Example: cat /proc/1/stat**